glowroot/glowroot/README.md

 ## Quick start

-1. Download the latest [glowroot.jar](https://glowroot.s3.amazonaws.com/snapshots/latest/glowroot.jar) and place it in an empty directory of your choosing
+1. Download and unzip the [latest snapshot](https://glowroot.s3.amazonaws.com/snapshots/latest/glowroot-dist.zip)
-2. Add `-javaagent:glowroot.jar` to your application's JVM arguments
+2. Add `-javaagent:path/to/glowroot.jar` to your application's JVM arguments
 3. Start your application
 4. Connect to http://localhost:4000